MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-servicing-policy.md

 Microsoft expects to release software update packages multiple times throughout the year.

 OEM hardware vendors release their updates on an as-needed basis.
-Please check with your OEM for the latest updates to hardware.
+Check with your OEM for the latest updates to hardware.

 Find documentation on how to plan for and manage updates, and how to determine your current version in [Manage updates overview](azure-stack-updates.md).